PiotrKopczynski/Flashcards_React/README.md

 1. **Choosing Flashcard Category**: Upon launching the web page, users can select between language and non-language flashcards.

 2. **Language Flashcards**: If you choose language flashcards, the text-to-speech feature allows you to hear pronunciations in the selected language.
 Simply click on the sound sign to have the text read aloud.
+Adjust speed, volume and pitch according to your preferences.

 3. **Non-Language Flashcards**: For non-language flashcards, you can interact with the content and test your knowledge.
-# Flashcards_React

-To use button icons in BrowseDeck: npm install --save @fortawesome/fontawesome-free